openshift/enhancements/enhancements/update/update-status-api.md

 controller so it can update the `UpdateStatus` resource.
 These control loops will reuse existing cluster "analysis" code implemented in the client-side `oc adm upgrade status` prototype.

+To avoid inflating OpenShift payload images, USC will be delivered in the same image as CVO, so its code will live in openshift/cluster-version-operator repository.
+The USC will be either a separate binary, or a subcommand of the CVO binary (CVO already has subcommands).

 ### Risks and Mitigations